Nektar1D is our in-house computer code for solving the nonlinear, one-dimensional (1-D) equations of

 (ii)

-in vivo data in humans (
+in vivo human (

 Heliyon, 2024;

-J Royal Soc Interface, 2016), rabbits (
+J Royal Soc Interface, 2016) and rabbit (

-J. Biomech, 2009)
+J. Biomech, 2009) data,

 and